cloud-gov/cg-site/content/docs/compliance/domain-standards.md

 menu:
   docs:
     parent: compliance
-title: IPv6, HTTPS, and DNSSEC
+title: IPv6, HTTPS, DNSSEC, and Certificates
 ---

 Here's what cloud.gov does to support relevant federal standards and recommendations, for applications on `*.app.cloud.gov` and [custom domains]({{< relref "docs/apps/custom-domains.md" >}}).